MangelMaxime/Lua.vm.js-Samples/pages/index.md

 Special thanks to :

--   Daurnimator for developping and maintaining Lua.vm.js
+-   Daurnimator for developing and maintaining Lua.vm.js
 -   [markdowncss](https://github.com/markdowncss) for the [Modest theme](https://github.com/markdowncss/modest)
 -   [Leafo](https://twitter.com/moonscript) for [sitegen](https://github.com/leafo/sitegen) which is used to generate this site